Marker Logo

 Topics.
 This memorial is listed in these topic lists: Cemeteries & Burial SitesPatriots & PatriotismWar, US Civil.

 Location.
-40° 23.56′ N, 77° 1.924′ W. Marker is in Duncannon, Pennsylvania, in Perry County.
+40° 23.56′ N, 77° 1.924′ W. Memorial is in Duncannon, Pennsylvania, in Perry County.
+It can be reached from Ann Street.
 Monument is in the southern section of Duncannon Union Cemetery, about 150 feet WNW of Christ Lutheran Church.
 Touch for map.
-Marker is in this post office area: Duncannon PA 17020, United States of America.
+Memorial is at or near this postal address: 128 Ann St, Duncannon PA 17020, United States of America.
 Touch for directions.

 Ross McHugh Hood Marker image.
 Click for full size.